 Director Statement

 Two years ago, fellow filmmaker, Jenn Lee Smith asked if I knew anything about the Asian American basketball leagues.
-Her daughter was invited to join and she discovered that its history began in the 1920s with Japanese Americans forming their own leagues due to discrimination.
-My husband and his entire family played in these leagues.
-His cousin, Jaime Hagiya, was a star player at USC who barely missed becoming the first Asian American WNBA player.
-Jenn and I were introduced to Jayme Kiyomura and Ashley Chea and decided that this was the right story - a story of generational traumas and the high stakes involved in following the American dream.
+She had recently learned about the rich history of these leagues when her daughter was invited to join.
+My husband and his family, including a star player cousin, played in these leagues and we were introduced to Jayme Kiyomura Chan and Ashley Chea.
+Jenn and I understood quickly that this was the story we wanted to tell - one of holding space for joy and heartache that explores the high stakes of following the American dream.

 ABOUT FILMMAKER(S)